• Skip to primary navigation

 Swedish Hasselback Potatoes with lemon garlic dijon vinaigrette baked in.
 Learn how to transform an ordinary potato into something spectacular | Panning The Globe

-You might also like this recipe for Mini Inside-Out Hasselbacks
+You might also like this recipe for Mini Inside-Out Hasselbacks and these Holiday Hasselbacks (with shallot-chive butter).

-Other Delicious Scandinavian Recipes:
+Other Delicious Scandinavian Recipes to try:

-• Swedish Glögg: Hot spiced mulled wine.
+•Swedish Glögg: Hot spiced mulled wine.

 • Dutch Stamppot: Smoky Sausages with Kale Mashed Potatoes

-• Nordic Haddock on Shredded Vegetables with Almond Gremolata
+•Nordic Haddock on Shredded Vegetables with Almond Gremolata

 • Danish Aebleskivers: Pancake Balls